Role-based access control

 Step 7: Test role-based access

-After you assign permissions, verify that users have the appropriate access and can’t access unauthorized resources.
+After you assign permissions, verify that users have the appropriate access and can’t access unauthorized resources:

 You can verify permissions by using SQL Editor:

-Establish a server connection
+Create a server connection

 2. Open SQL Editor.